carpentries-incubator/pangenomics/_episodes/04-get_homologues.md

 </a>

 ## Considerations
-Please ensure that you are in the environment of Pangenomics.
-You can omit his step if you have activated the environment.
+Please ensure that you are in the Pangenomics environment.
+You can omit this step if you have already activated the environment.

 ~~~
 $ conda activate Pangenomics_Global
 ~~~
 {: .language-bash}
-Now, We ensure that get_homologues is install
+Make sure that get_homologues is install

 ~~~
 $ get_homologues.pl -h #This command display the options